akuehnis/symfony-api/README.md

 ## Return Model

-If the return class must be documented in the PHPDocBlock, not as a return typehint.
+The class of the return model must be passed with annotations.
-The reason for this is that the returned type may be different.

 If the return Model is a class extending the BaseModel, it will automatically be serialized to Json.